Back to blog

 The Winning Score (0–100) is calculated from five dimensions, each weighted by its predictive power for dropshipping success.

-Dimension 1: Demand Strength (30% of total score)
+Dimension 1: Demand Strength (the heaviest-weighted dimension)

 Demand strength is the largest component because without real buyer demand, nothing else matters.